[FUSE] slow enumerating files by collection uuid

 - Don't flush directory handles at all.

-#8 Updated by Lucas Di Pentima 28 days ago
+#8 Updated by Lucas Di Pentima over 4 years ago

 services/fuse tests ran without issues.